 Planning a trip to the Salar de Uyuni in Bolivia?
-Here’s some amazing travel tips to select the best day tour and enjoy the Salt Desert to the fullest!
-Who’s ready to ride a T-Rex my wonder friends?
+Here are some amazing travel tips to select the best day tour and enjoy the Salt Desert to the fullest!

 Bolivia’s Salar de Uyini (Uyuni’s Salt Desert) is the world’s greatest salt flat and one of my favorite places to photograph in South America due to its unique landscapes.